lamnguyenx/bach/README.md

 # Bach

-A modular bash configuration toolkit for developers.
+> **Summary**: A modular bash configuration toolkit for developers, offering organized modules for common tasks, logging, and development tools with easy installation.

 > **⚠️ WARNING:** Do NOT move this directory after installation.
 The configuration sources files using absolute paths that will break if relocated.